Hadelockeuse/Rental_Housing_in_Berlin/README.md

 📂 See: `rental_housing_project.pbix.pdf`

 **Objective**: To gain a deeper understanding of the rental market in Berlin, I visualized the cleaned dataset using Power BI.
 The goal of this step was to highlight key trends and correlations in the rental housing market.

+## Findings
+**Availability:** Nearly **70% of listings** were available for immediate move-in (see day 0 in light blue).
+**Energy Efficiency:** The energy efficiency ratings range from A+ (best) to H (worst).
+Fortunately, aspiring renters are more likely to come across a listing with one of the higher-rated categories (i.e., A+, A, B, or C), which account for more than 75% of the ratings in the market.
+**District Pricing Trends:** Unsurprisingly, the data confirms that some districts have significantly higher rents than others, with Charlottenburg-Wilmersdorf and Mitte being the two most expensive, while Lichtenberg-Hohenschönhausen, Marzahn-Hellersdorf, and Spandau are the three most affordable.
+**Subdistrict Pricing Trends:** It was possible to analyze the rental market at a more granular level by looking at subdistricts.
+However, since the number of cleaned listings was limited to 2,294, the median warm rent calculated for each subdistrict may not fully represent the actual rental situation in Berlin.
+Subdistricts with fewer than six listings were grouped under "Other subdistrict," which explains why not all Berlin subdistricts appear in the visualization.
+**Flooring & Rent Price:** Rental listings mentioning plastic, linoleum, or laminate flooring tend to be more affordable than those featuring stone flooring.
+**Heating & Rent Price:** Flats with a floor heating system tend to be the least expensive, whereas those with a central heating system are the most expensive.
+**Social Housing Permit (WBS):** Apartments requiring a social housing permit (Wohnberechtigungsschein or WBS in German) tend to be €541 cheaper than those that do not require one.
+**Listing Photos & Price:** An unexpected finding from this visual data exploration is that listings with 10 or fewer pictures tend to be €386 cheaper than those with more than 10 pictures.
+However, this may be correlated with other factors influencing rent, such as the number of rooms or the total surface area of the property.
+It could also reflect the willingness of real estate agents to invest more in advertising for higher-priced properties.

+### Summary
+This project provides insights into Berlin’s rental market and highlights key factors that influence warm rent prices.
+Renters looking for affordable options should consider:
+- Choosing properties with **floor heating** rather than central heating
+- Opting for apartments with **plastic** or **laminate flooring** instead of stone
+- Exploring listings in less expensive districts like **Spandau** or **Marzahn-Hellersdorf**.
+At the subdistrict level, the most affordable areas were **Oberschöneweide**, **Heinersdorf**, and **Staaken**.

+It is also interesting to note two key characteristics of Berlin’s rental market:
+- Around **70%** of the flats are **available for immediate move-in**.
+- **Three-quarters** of the listings have **relatively good energy efficiency ratings** (from A+ to C).

+Additionally, individuals with a WBS (Wohnberechtigungsschein) can **significantly benefit from lower-cost housing options**.
+It's not just a common assumption, but a concrete advantage that helps those with a WBS find more affordable flats.

+### Limitations
+**Sample Size:** The dataset includes only 2294 listings, limiting generalizability, particularly for subdistrict analysis.
+**No Statistical Testing:** Findings are based on exploratory visualization rather than statistical significance tests.
+**Data Source Bias:** Listings were scraped from a single real estate website, which may not represent the full market.
+**Imputed Rent Values:** Some warm rent values were calculated from cold rent + utility costs + eventual parking costs, as not all listings provided this information explicitly.